joelparkerhenderson/inclusive-language/doc/questions-and-answers.md

 * Our client company pointed us to current news about criminals snapping “upskirt” photos of women by using surreptitious cameras and harassing interactions.

-* Our client company and our team banned the “Upskirt” package because the name was horrible.
-The name showed severe errors of judgment.
-The company also made it crystal clear that the name would create risks of lawsuits or investigations.
+* Our client company and our team banned the “Upskirt” package because the name was offensive to us.
+The client company also said the name would create risks of lawsuits or investigations.

 * One of the companies involved in the “Upskirt” ecosystem later faced a lawsuit for sexual harrassment, which triggered an investigation, that led to a major resignation.